 Why Patients Don’t Come Back?

 Most healthcare professionals care deeply about their clients and patients.
-Many have publicly made customer service a high priority.
-Many have made technological investments to speed people through their system.
-Many have posted aspirational signs about their commitment to service.
-Unfortunately, my real life observation is that message never gets to the people that interact with their customers.
+Many have publicly prioritized customer service, made technological investments to speed people through their systems, and posted aspirational signs about their commitment to service.
+Unfortunately, my real-life observation is that the message never gets to those interacting with their customers.

-I want to specifically focus on the medical delivery system because they are an easy target to learn from.
+I want to focus specifically on the medical delivery system because it is an easy target to learn from.
 I have personal and business friendships with quite a few doctors.
-I like them personally.
-I like socializing and playing golf with them.
-I like coaching them and I have coached many.
-I really respect their talents, wisdom and expertise.
-What I don’t like, is how poorly their patients are treated before and after the appointment.
+I like them and enjoy socializing and playing golf with them.
+I also enjoy coaching them, and I have coached many.
+I respect their talents, wisdom, and expertise.
+I don’t like how poorly their patients are treated before and after the appointment.

 • Sliding glass windows between the receptionist and the waiting room.
-Please don’t tap on the window.
+The sign says, please don’t tap on the window.

-• The mechanical and uncaring cryptic conversations with the staff that is mostly focused on how you will pay.
+• The mechanical and uncaring cryptic conversations with the staff primarily focused on how you will pay.

 • Signs that are frequently negative.
 Don’t do this, don’t do that.
 We don’t take this insurance…